 The caper is a viney bush, with arching, low growth to 3' x 3'.
 The species is thorny and if you think harvesting blackberries is a challenge, try picking tiny flower buds among prickled branches.
 The variety offered below, inermis, is thornless.
 Branches are tinged red and the coloration sometimes outlines the leathery round leaves.
 Flower buds form on new growth in spring and continue through the summer.
 Hard pruning in late winter promotes plentiful flowering.

 Plant in a spot with excellent drainage, full sun and porous soil.
 Once established, capers can survive dry summers without irrigation.
 Summer overwatering is the main culprit in caper mortality.

 Not frost hardy, so Zone 9 gardeners are taking a chance of losing top growth during cold winters unless plants are protected.
 Capers will grow back from the roots if top growth is damaged by frost.
 Hardy in Zone 10 unless there is an unusual cold front, in which case protect the plant until temperatures rise above freezing.

 Shipping charges are 35% for CA, 40% for OR, WA, AZ and NV, and 45% to rest of U.S. Sorry, no shipping to AK, HI.
 Orders received by Fridays at 5 pm will ship the following Monday and arrive at the latest the following Saturday.

 Capparis spinosa var. inermis.
-As of October 2019, staked plants are well-established, about 2' tall, a few flower buds on some plants.
+As of October 2021, staked plants are about 2' tall, smaller than photo.
+Going semi-dormant, so some leaf drop.
 Grown in 1 gal containers.
 This is the thornless variety.
 OUT OF STOCK UNTIL FALL 2022.